 Funbridge hosts our regular daily online robot games, which give EBU master points.
 Information about them is available on our webpage.
 They have also provided a document explaining how a club can create its own (robot) games exclusively for its own members.

-Bridge Club Live is a UK based online bridge provider, which runs a wide variety of individual, partnership games, tournaments and Special Competitions for which EBU Master Points are awarded.
-These are uploaded monthly to the EBU and payment for the licence fee for these is included in any of the monthly, quarterly or annual subscriptions which are available.
-For more information and a generous free 50 day Trial, specifically for VALID EBU members, click here.
+Bridge Club Live (BCL) is the only UK based online bridge provider that has been operational for over 25 years.
+It runs a wide variety of individual and partnership games as well as tournaments and special competitions for which EBU Master Points are awarded.
+These are uploaded monthly to the EBU and payment for the licence fee for these is included in any of the monthly, quarterly or annual membership subscriptions offered by BCL.
+For more information and a generous free 50-day Trial, specifically for VALID EBU members, click here.